 Section V, The Section for Applied Clinical Psychoanalysis of the Division of Psychoanalysis was created to foster diversity and support pluralism in psychoanalytic psychology.
 The Section represents not only those psychologist psychoanalysts who work in a traditional two person clinical practice, no matter what theoretical orientation underlies that practice, but also those who work in settings beyond the consulting room, including but not limited to: schools, hospitals, courtrooms, and community meetings of various kinds.

 In our annual invited panels at the Division 39, the Division of Psychoanalysis, spring meetings, we seek to encourage technical and theoretical innovation while preserving fundamental psychoanalytic values and meeting members’ needs and interests.
 Our biennial student essay and Schillinger essay competitions encourage participation not only from members of the Section but from the wider psychoanalytic community.

-As president and president elect of Section V, I invite you to join this growing, vital community; students and early career professionals are particularly welcome.
+As the immediate past president of Section V, I invite you to join this growing, vital community; students and early career professionals are particularly welcome.
 On our website, you can learn more about our history; you will find the winning essays; and you can read the thoughtful and varied contributions to our recent invited panels; check upcoming events, and join us. sectionfive.org